jn-programutveckling/project-model/model/project-plan.md

 > This racing game will be a short and relaxing distraction while commuting.

 > This budgeting software will help small businesses and households to keep track of their vacation money.

-# Goal

-Describe what should have been achieved when the project is finished.
-Goals should preferably be specific, measurable, attainable, realistic and timely (SMART).
-I don't care so much about time constraints, but if that is important, the goals should reflect that.

-There are two types of goals: product goals and process goals.
-Product goals are tied to the product in which this project will result.
-Process goals are tied to the project process itself.
-Product goals are the most common, but sometimes a project is important in and of itself, outside the resulting product.

 # Budget